FaisalYousuf1/Lab5/README.md

 If they get it early, end the loop and congratulate.
 Use the helper methods to determine if the user got any letters correct.

---
+---
+##Deprecated - Enigma Program
-##Deprecated - This is an interesting lab but don't worry about completing the Enigma.
+This is an interesting lab but don't worry about completing the Enigma.
 Feel free to read about how the German enigma worked and how we could re-create this in code but it will not be graded.

 ### Enigma
 During World War II, the Germans used a device known as Enigma to encrypt their messages before they were relayed via radio.
 Since everyone could hear the radio transmissions, the code needed to be unbreakable.